NPC-Worldwide/npcsh/README.md

       <p align="center">
         <img src="https://raw.githubusercontent.com/npc-worldwide/npcsh/main/test_data/port5337.png" alt="example of running npcsh to check what processes are listening on port 5337", width=600>
       </p>

   - Edit files
       ```
-      npcsh:🤖sibiji:gemini-2.5-flash>can you help me identify what process is listening on port 5337?
+      npcsh>please read through the markdown files in the docs folder and suggest changes based on the current implementation in the src folder
       ```

   - **Ask a Generic Question**